CSCfi/csc-user-guide/docs/cloud/index.md

 If you need an environment to run a containerised software application that does not require root privileges, choose [Rahti 2](rahti2/index.md).

-### CSC Notebooks
+### Noppe

-CSC Notebooks is a hosted platform for teaching and research.
+Noppe is a hosted platform for teaching and research.
 It provides a technical environment for hosting e.g. Jupyter Notebook, RStudio Server and Apache Spark environments combined with user management.

-If you need a turnkey solution for listed environments, choose [CSC Notebooks](csc_notebooks/index.md).
+If you need a turnkey solution for listed environments, choose [Noppe](noppe/index.md).